sonalchindage/IP_Website/README.md

 Manages subscribers and newsletter data.
 Allows the admin to create newsletters using CKEditor, update or delete subscriber details, and send newsletters using Nodemailer.

 When users click on the Log In button in the navbar, they are prompted to enter a username and password.
+Only authorized admins with valid credentials can log in to access the Admin Panel.
 The current credentials for access are:

 Username: sonalchindage@gmail.com
 Password: sonal@12345

 This segregation of tasks demonstrates the implementation of role-based functionalities as required.

 ### Core Requirements Coverage